 Your Continuous Learning

 The entire medical team places great emphasis on nurse-led patient assessments, and auscultation is a key skill to master as part of these assessments.
 As nurses continues to gain experience through their career, the stethoscope plays an ever increasing important role in their patient assessments.
-Is there a difference between a nursing stethoscope and for other healthcare professionals?
-Stethoscopes suitable for nurses are just made with nursing needs in mind: lightweight for daily wear and convenience, durable to withstand robust use in nursing work, and finally, clear acoustics to allow for quick identification of abnormal sounds.
+Is there a difference between a stethoscope for nurses and for other healthcare professionals?
+The best stethoscopes for nurses are just made with nursing needs in mind: lightweight for daily wear and convenience, durable to withstand robust use, and finally, clear acoustics to allow for quick identification of abnormal sounds.
 A good nursing stethoscope has to tick all these key boxes.
 Got one?
 Good, we’re ready to begin:

-A good nursing assessment is a key component of your practice as a nurse.
-It’s the bread and butter of nursing care, and it’s important to be familiar with all aspects of it.
+A good assessment is a key component of your practice as a nurse.
+It’s the bread and butter of care, and it’s important to be familiar with all aspects of it.

 One part that many nurses find takes the most practice to perfect, is auscultation with a stethoscope.
 The key again is to get familiar with your personal stethoscope and practice until perfect.